TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/get-started-oas.md

 ### Create an OpenAPI Document to import to Tyk

 1. In Visual Studio Code, create a directory
-2. Create a blank file called `simple_api.json`, this will be used to store your OpenAPI Document
+2. Create a blank file called `simple_api.json` to store your OpenAPI Document
 3. Copy the code below to the file you just created:

 ```.json